Search This Blog

 Philadelphia City Hall was the tallest occupied building from 1901 to 1909, when New York City’s MetLife building was completed.
 It was actually designed to be the tallest building in the world, but both the Eiffel Tower and Washington Monument were completed before it and stood taller.

+Mailing an entire building has been illegal in the US since 1916 when a man mailed a 40,000-ton brick house across Utah to avoid high freight rates.
 When Indiana Bell bought Central Union in 1929, it found the existing headquarters in Indianapolis, Indiana. inadequate.
 The architect Kurt Vonnegut Sr. suggested moving it to the adjacent lot at 13 West New York Street.
 Over a month period, he 11,000-short-ton (10,000 t) building was shifted 52 feet (16 m) south, rotated 90 degrees, and then shifted again 100 feet (30 m) west.
 The work did not disrupt the building's customer telephone service or telephone business operations, nor its gas, water, and electricity supply.

 The first building to be completely covered in glass, built for the Owens-Illinois Glass Company, was completed in Toledo, Ohio in 1936.

 The Pentagon is the world's largest office building.
-Located in Arlington, Virginia The Pentagon is about 6,500,000 sq ft (600,000 m2), of which 3,700,000 sq ft (340,000 m2) are used as offices.
+Located in Arlington, Virginia, The Pentagon is about 6,500,000 sq ft (600,000 m2), of which 3,700,000 sq ft (340,000 m2) are used as offices.
 The headquarters of the United States Department of Defense, approximately 23,000 military and civilian employees and about 3,000 non-defense support personnel work in the building.

 The Pentagon photo by David B. Gleason from Chicago, IL.
 Wikipedia Commons